pantor/ruckig/README.md

 ## Tutorial

-Currently only the (more-complex) *position* interface is implemented.
+Furthermore, a tutorial will explain the basics to include online generated trajectories within your robotics or machining application.
+A working example can be found in the `examples` directory.
 A time-optimal trajectory is shown in the figure below.

 ![Trajectory Profile](/doc/example_profile.png?raw=true)

-Furthermore, a tutorial will explain the basics to include online generated trajectories within your robotics or machining application.
-A working example can be found in the `examples` directory.

 ### Real-time trajectory generation